esa-tu-darmstadt/SCAIE-V-2.0/README.md

   - Semi-coupled: A long-running ISAX is transparently mapped to an Execution Unit (EU) with pipelining support.
 If the core does not support variable-latency EUs, only one ISAX can run at a time.
 This is the default version for high-latency ISAXes, so you may leave the default settings as they are.

 ## From which stage is an interface considered decoupled?
-This subsection does NOT describe the "Continuous" mode.
-If you are interested for that strategy, go to the next subsection.
 Definitions:
 - max (stage of core) = from all nodes which define a latest parameter, max stage = max(latest)
 - spawn stage = max+1